I'll Make Me a World

 By: Jarvis R. Givens

-On its one-hundredth anniversary, a powerful and essential meditation on the origins, evolution, and future of Black History Month from one of America’s leading historians of Black education and the author of American Grammar.
+On the 100th anniversary of Black History Month comes a powerful and essential meditation on its origins, evolution, and future, from one of America’s leading historians of black education and the author of American Grammar.

-With striking clarity, Givens challenges today’s myopic commemorations of iconic figures and urges us to expand our understanding of Black history to include the everyday lives of ordinary people—the “workadays” whose stories have long gone untold but form critical parts of Black history.
-Indeed, people who played important roles in passing on Black memories that helped disrupt oppressively narrow perspectives on human life.
-Givens also attends to the labor involved in preserving Black history, especially in intellectual environments where it is constantly denigrated and undervalued, and he insists that more transparency about such processes is necessary to ensure this worthy tradition is passed on to future generations.
+With striking clarity, Givens challenges today’s myopic commemorations of iconic figures and urges us to expand our understanding of black history to include the everyday lives of ordinary people who played important roles in passing on black memories that helped disrupt oppressively narrow perspectives.

 Customer reviews and ratings